The edge of chaos: quantum field theory and deep neural networks: Discussion

 \section{Discussion}

 In this work, we have explicitly constructed the quantum (statistical) field theory corresponding to the general class of networks described by \eqref{eq:RNN1}, which includes both RNNs and deep MLPs.
 Relative to previous works on the nascent NN-QFT correspondence that take a phenomenological perspective, we have pursued a more fundamental or bottom-up approach, using well-known methods in statistical field theory to derive the partition function for an ensemble of random networks.
 This has led us to several intriguing parallels with well-studied $O(N)$ vector models and the perturbative expansion in Yang-Mills/QCD, and it would be interesting to study these formal similarities in more detail.
+For convenience, we have summarized the elements of the \emph{NN-QFT dictionary} in appendix \ref{sec:dict}.

 At a physical level, the interpretation of the $\OO(T/N)$ corrections is fairly clear.
 As expected on general grounds, and explored quantitatively in \cite{Halverson:2020trp,Yaida:2019sjo,Roberts:2021fes}, the Gaussian ($N\rightarrow\infty$) limit does not suffice to describe real-world networks at finite width, whose distributions (i.e., actions) include effective interaction terms corresponding to higher cumulants.
 These finite-width effects are of both theoretical and practical relevance, and the depth-to-width ratio $T/N$ was identified as an important emergent scale in \cite{Roberts:2021fes}.
 Note however that, as mentioned in sec. \ref{sec:nonlin}, we can in fact have corrections at any order in $T^m/N^n$ with $0\leq m\leq n$.
 While those with $m\!=\!n$ -- such as the $\OO(T/N)$ term that we have computed here -- will dominate in the $N\rightarrow\infty$ limit, terms with $m\neq n$ can become comparably important in networks of finite size; for example, if $T\sim 10$ and $N\sim 100$, then $\OO\lp T^3/N^3\rp\sim \OO\lp T/N^2\rp$.
 Physically, the effect is the same: non-Gaussianities accumulate with increasing depth, and are suppressed with increasing width.
 However, this suggests that the precise interplay between the two may be more subtle.\footnote{Note that since $T$ is dimensionful, the depth of the network is measured in units of $\gamma$, cf. \eqref{eq:dim}; e.g., an MLP has $\gamma T$ layers.}